timdaman/canadian-weather-station-downloader/README.md

 Below is a list of maps I have created using output from this script
 * Dec 2020 https://www.google.com/maps/d/u/0/edit?mid=1yIqZFfyOTgg509UNoe03iD_1ht8&usp=sharing

+## Known issues
+The code assumes yesterday's data is always available.
+This is not always true, it takes some time after midnight before data becomes available.
+If you are inptaient you can configure it to use data from 2 days ago.
+Weather stations seldom change this unlikely to be an issue.

 ## Disclaimers
 This is not an officially supported Google product.